Abhinab-chakraborty/Shop-Database/README.md

 uery Categories

 # 1. Aggregate Queries
-Utilized aggregate functions to perform complex data analysis Implemented calculations using SUM(), AVG(), COUNT(), MAX(), and MIN() Grouped and summarized data to extract meaningful insights Included advanced aggregation with HAVING clause for filtered group analysis
+Utilized aggregate functions to perform complex data analysis.[one space]
+Implemented calculations using SUM(), AVG(), COUNT(), MAX(), and MIN().
+Grouped and summarized data to extract meaningful insights.
+Included advanced aggregation with HAVING clause for filtered group analysis.

 # 2. Filtering Queries
-Developed precise data retrieval using WHERE clauses Implemented complex filtering with multiple conditions Used logical operators (AND, OR, NOT) for sophisticated data selection Employed pattern matching with LIKE and advanced filtering techniques
+Developed precise data retrieval using WHERE clauses.
+Implemented complex filtering with multiple conditions.
+Used logical operators (AND, OR, NOT) for sophisticated data selection.
+Employed pattern matching with LIKE and advanced filtering techniques.

 # 3. Join Queries
 Demonstrated expertise in combining data from multiple tables